Trip Summary and Itinerary Map

 Prices quoted below are per person based on 2 people sharing.
 Cabin availability changes all the time so please contact us for up-to-date details and information on specific cabin availability.

-- The 2-Nov-2019 departure is 21 days long and starts in Puerto Madryn, the Mecca for Southern Right Whales
+- The 2-Nov-2019 and 2-Nov-2021 departures are 21 days long and start in Puerto Madryn, the Mecca for Southern Right Whales

 Single Supplement And Child Policy

 For those travelling solo who want their own cabin, this ship has a good number of dedicated single cabins, please contact us for details.

 Children aged 12 years old or over are welcome.
 There isn't any concession on pricing.